 While it will vary depending on the types of seeds you are growing (we’ll cover this in a later section), you should be able to harvest microgreens in about 2 to 3 weeks after you plant them.
 This accounts for the germination process as well as the growth process.
 Germination is the process of a seed transitioning to a plant.
 This will only take a couple of days, and then the growth phase can begin.

 These are the steps from start to finish in the microgreen growth process:

 - Pre-soak seeds: Some seeds (usually larger ones with hull) need to be pre-soaked.
 This helps to speed up the germination process; otherwise, it could take weeks to germinate.
 Depending on the type of side, you should consider 6-12 hours of soaking before you plan to plant.
 You will want to look at the individual seed instructions as some may require longer soaking periods than others.
 Some seeds don’t require you to soak them at all!

 - Start with seeds and soil: You will want to put a couple of inches of damp potting soil into a tray or other container.
 The tray/container can be of any size, but it does not have to be really deep as the roots will not be developing to great lengths.
 Sprinkle your desired seeds over the soils.
 Some seeds will benefit from being covered another inch or two of damp soil .

 - Watering: You want to keep the microgreens moist, but not fully wet.
 We recommend misting them 1-2 times per day, without soaking them or giving them water in a bottom tray.
-Make sure you have ample drainage in the bottom of the container so excess water can escape.
+Make sure you have ample drainage in the container so excess water can escape.
 This watering should be continued daily after the seeds sprout and continue to grow.
 Especially if they are in sunnier locations, you will need to pay extra attention to keeping them moist.